ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-10-29-chartrecorder-computer-vision-for-gas-flow-charts.md

 The first task to solve is to separate trace pixels and pixels belonging to the blank area.
 This blank area contains two dominant colors: white and green.
 In theory, knowing this we could use simple thresholding to detect these two colors.
 But in practice this approach drops pixels on the edge between the grid and the blank paper.
 This happens because boundary pixels aren't strictly white or green – they are somewhere between.

 To deal with it, a linear model is used.
 To build such model, we need an area where no trace appears.
-Such area is the outer ring of the chart, named “Time area” on the image.
+Such area is the outer ring of the chart, named "Time area" on the image.
 [![](https://issart.com/blog/wp-content/uploads/2018/10/03_areas.png)](https://issart.com/blog/wp-content/uploads/2018/10/03_areas.png)

 We take histograms for red-green, green-blue and blue-red correspondence and then build linear models for each.
 After that we evaluate the residual threshold for every pair using triple standard deviation.